 By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

-Also try to create a new database, user and assign privileges to a database:
+Also try to create a new database, user, and assign privileges to a database:

 Then, restart the MariaDB database server and enable it to start on system start-up using:

-Congratulation’s!
+Congratulations!
 You have successfully installed MariaDB.
 Thanks for using this tutorial for installing MariaDB on CentOS 8 system.
 For additional help or useful information, we recommend you to check the official MariaDB website.